blarghmatey/podcastinit/content/episode41.md

 save_as: maciej-fijalkowski-rpython.html

 ### Summary
 RPython is a subset of Python that is used for writing high performance interpreters for dynamic languages.
 The most well-known product of this tooling is the PyPy interpreter.
-In this episode we had the pleasure of speaking with Maciej Fijalkowski about what RPython is, what it isn't, what kinds of projects it has been used for, and what makes it so interesting.
+In this episode we had the pleasure of speaking with Maciej Fijałkowski about what RPython is, what it isn't, what kinds of projects it has been used for, and what makes it so interesting.

 <iframe id="audio_iframe" src="http://www.podbean.com/media/player/rkszj-5bf87f?from=yiiadmin&skin=103&postId=6027391&download=1&share=1&fonts=Helvetica&auto=0" height="100" width="100%" frameborder="0" scrolling="no" data-name="pb-iframe-player"></iframe>